rapidsai/legate-boost/docs/source/Legate_Boost.rst

 About this implementation
 -------------------------

-The following code creates a ``Legate Boost`` regression model using ``LBRegressor``, which trains a gradient boosting model optimized for multi-GPU and multi-node environments.
+The following code creates a ``legate-boost`` regression model using ``LBRegressor``, which trains a gradient boosting model optimized for multi-GPU and multi-node environments.
 The model is configured to use 100 boosting rounds (n_estimators=100), with each round adding a